aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 He who laughs last is laughing at you.

-Last update: Sat Dec 18 05:07:01 2021
+Last update: Sun Dec 19 05:07:18 2021